Salt-Free Water Conditioning in El Cajon, CA.

 - Post-install water test to confirm conditioning performance

-When does a El Cajon home need salt-free conditioning?
+When does an El Cajon home need salt-free water conditioning?

 - You have hard water scale on fixtures, showerheads, or in your water heater